Winter Theme

-New science vocabulary can be introduced to describe states of water, frosty winter panes, and other winter objects and occurrences.
-Scroll down for science ideas.
+Science vocabulary can be introduced to describe states of water, frosty winter panes, and other winter objects and occurrences.

 Winter theme math activities